 As we all know, Maya is very resource-hungry software.
 How much power you actually need depends on your usage.

 On laptops with underpowered CPUs and GPUs, you will experience constant screen freezes and random app showdown, which is definitely not ideal.

 Here are some minimum requirements that need to be met in order for the Maya to run properly.

 Which is the right processor for Maya?

 For a smooth and consistent Maya experience a minimum of 6 cores is recommended.
-The Intel Core i7 processor is the most popular choice. and available in both 6 and 8 core variants.

 How much RAM is needed for Maya?
 Is 16 GB RAM enough?